What Are Gliomas?

 Low Grade Glioma Program

 The Northwestern Medicine Low Grade Glioma Program was established at Northwestern Memorial Hospital to diagnose and treat low grade gliomas.
-The program leverages the expertise and resources of the highest ranked hospital in Illinois by U.S. News & World Report, 2021 – 2022.
+Northwestern Memorial Hospital is the only Illinois hospital on the national Honor Roll for 12 straight years.

 The Low Grade Glioma Program is one of the few clinics that specializes in the care and treatment of low grade gliomas.
 The compassionate, multidisciplinary specialists at the clinic will take the time to understand your needs.
 They will use their expertise to create a care plan that is tailored to you.